garydanton/garydanton.github.io/_posts/2022-10-27-Build-A-Wordpress-Test-Site-In-90-Seconds.md

 In order to build these sites, i'm often working on them well before a domain name or hosting package has been arranged, especially if its just at a "wireframe" or "proof of concept" stage and you need to show something to a client..

-I'n order to keep a development environement running for this purpose, i've tried many things over the years, including:
+I'n order to keep a development environment running for this purpose, i've tried many things over the years, including:

-* Maintained a test / dev worpress install on a webhost
+* Maintained a test / dev wordpress install on a webhost
 * Used (and hated) MAMP to host a dev site locally
 * Built VM's specifically to host worpress